gemc/clas12Tags/README.md

 ```

 You will see in the local directory the ASCII databases (geometry and materials txt files),
-and the SQLITE database `clas12.sqlite` will be updated with the new detector.
+and the SQLite database `clas12.sqlite` will be updated with the new detector.

 <br>